baremetal-engine/BareMetal/README.md

 ---

-## The Industry’s Illusion: How Power Killed Progress
+## The Problem: How Power Killed Progress

 For decades, we’ve been sold a lie: